apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 * Read-only transactions will never conflict and never cause conflicts with other transactions.
 * Write-only transactions will never conflict but might cause future transactions to conflict.
 * For read-write transactions: A read will never cause any other transaction to be aborted - but reading a key might result in the transaction being aborted at commit time.
 A write will never cause a conflict in the current transaction but might cause conflicts in transactions that try to commit in the future.
+* FoundationDB only uses the read conflict set and the write conflict set to resolve transactions.
+A user can read from and write to FoundationDB without adding entries to these sets.
+If not done carefully, this can cause non-serializable executions (see :ref:`Snapshot Reads <api-python-snapshot-reads>` and the :ref:`no-write-conflict-range option <api-python-no-write-conflict-range>` option).

 How Versions are Generated and Assigned
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~